jdswinbank/voevent-notes/docs/reading.rst

 .. code-block:: xml

-   <AuthorIVORN>ivo://hotwired.org</AuthorIVORN>
+   <AuthorIVORN>ivo://org.hotwired</AuthorIVORN>

 and for the event itself:

 .. code-block:: xml

-   ivo://example/exciting_events#123
+   ivo://org.hotwired/exciting_events#123

 The latter is particularly worth noting, as the VOEvent standard assigns specific meanings to each part.
-In this case, we are considering event number 123 published to the "exciting_events" stream by "example.org".
+In this case, we are considering event number 123 published to the "exciting_events" stream by "org.hotwired".
 In general, we expect events to be grouped into streams in this way, where a stream represents a specific source of events---a given instrument or a particular way of processing the data, say.